-So while it's safe to keep a poinsettia, if your cat or dog is partial to munching on plants then it's wise to position it out of reach.
+However, while poinsettias are one of the best pet-friendly houseplants, if your cat or dog is partial to munching on plants then it's always wise to position them out of reach.

-Now all you need to worry about is how to care for a poinsettia.
+Now all you need to worry about choosing the best poinsettias for Christmas.

 How poisonous is a poinsettia?